 (b) failure to remedy the existence of two levels of information in the market;

-(c) the winding-up and/or liquidation (provisional or final) of an issuer in terms of the Act, or in respect of a foreign issuer equivalent legislation;
+(c) the winding-up and/or liquidation (provisional or final) of an issuer in terms of the Act, or in respect of a foreign issuer under equivalent statute;

-(d) where the issuer is placed in business rescue in terms of the Act or in respect of a foreign issuer equivalent legislation;
+(d) the issuer is placed in business rescue in terms of the Act or in respect of a foreign issuer equivalent statute;

-(e) where the Commission issues a notice to an issuer in terms of Section 22 of the Act or deregisters an issuer in terms of Section 82(3) of the Act; and
+(e) the Commission issues a notice to an issuer in terms of section 22 of the Act or deregisters an issuer in terms of section 82(3) of the Act; and

-(f) an issuer ceasing to do business,
+(f) an issuer ceasing to do business.

-and may impose conditions for the lifting of such suspension.
+The JSE may impose conditions for the lifting of such suspension.

-1.4 Issuers and/or sponsors must inform the JSE immediately if events in 1.3 arise.
+1.4 Issuers and/or sponsors must inform the JSE immediately if any events in 1.3 arise.

-1.5 If a listing is suspended and the issuer fails to take adequate steps to enable the JSE to reinstate the listing within a reasonable period of time, the JSE may remove the listing.
+1.5 If a listing is suspended and the issuer fails to take adequate steps to enable the JSE to reinstate the listing within a reasonable period, the JSE may remove the listing.

-1.6 In accordance with Section 12(3) of the FMA, the JSE may immediately suspend the listing of an issuer’s securities if the Requirements or any conditions imposed by the JSE are not complied with or if a circumstance arises which the Requirements envisage as a circumstance justifying the immediate suspension of trading, provided the immediate suspension does not exceed 30 days, which period may be extended for further periods of 30 days.
+1.6 In accordance with section 12(3) of the FMA, the JSE may immediately suspend the listing of an issuer’s securities if the Requirements or any conditions imposed by the JSE are not complied with or if a circumstance arises which the Requirements envisage as a circumstance justifying the immediate suspension of trading, provided the immediate suspension does not exceed 30 days, which period may be extended for further periods of 30 days.

 Continuing obligations in relation to suspensions